 The Withrow market was created out of citizen concern over the declining control over our food and the need to create more opportunities for Ontario farmers and food entrepreneurs.
 The majority of fruits and veggies stacked on grocery shelves at supermarkets and greengrocers travel thousands of kilometres.
 This process hides the social and environmental costs of bringing food from the farm to the plate.
 Read more about our philosophy and values.

 A market is where Ontario farmers using organic and ecological cultivation methods and food entrepreneurs using sustainably and equitably produced ingredients (whenever possible) can directly connect with eaters.
+As part of our continuous effort to highlight diverse support for sustainable agriculture, it’s inspiring to see various sectors, including some unexpected ones, contributing to the cause.

 Are you interested in joining as a vendor?
 Please contact us via email ([email protected]).

 Beyond History